 The Oakland, California–based Essie Justice Group was founded to address an astonishing impact of mass incarceration in America: one in four women and nearly one in two Black women has a family member in prison.
 These women consequently suffer from dwindling economic mobility due to financial stresses, child-rearing demands, and other strains that sap economic security.
 In response, Essie’s peer-support initiative offers a “healing to advocacy” agenda that empowers women with incarcerated loved ones to push for social and policy reform, while boosting their economic resilience.
-With pilot groups in California Bay Area cities, Essie offers women online and telephone support, as well as participation in nine-week, in-person groups that offer counseling in trauma healing, managing money through crisis, and other topics.
+With cohorts in an expanding number of California cities—including Los Angeles, Fresno, San Jose, and Sacramento—Essie offers women participation in nine-week, in-person groups that provide counseling in trauma healing, managing money through crisis, and other topics.
 At the same time, the initiative’s focus on the financial impact of incarceration shines a path-breaking light on the poverty entrapment affecting millions of mothers, wives, and daughters of those caught in America’s prison crisis.
-Through research partnerships and other initiatives, Essie aspires to become an information hub for advocates, researchers, and the media to better understand the impact of mass incarceration on women.
-Ultimately, as participants become part of a broader campaign to support legislative action, Essie’s bottom-up, collaborative strategy seeks to strengthen women as advocates in the fight for criminal-justice reform.
+Through their journey of collective healing, participants become part of Essie’s broader work to support legislative action, advocating for an end to money bail and other critical campaigns.
+This bottom-up, collaborative strategy is creating a membership of fierce advocates for race and gender justice—including Black and Latinx women, formerly and currently incarcerated women, and gender non-conforming people—to fight for criminal-justice reform.

 In the United States, 2.4 million people are behind bars.
 With 90 percent of the incarcerated consisting of men, millions of women must manage alone, a consequence of mass incarceration that is generally overlooked.
 To care for and remain connected to incarcerated children, partners, and parents, women pay for court fees, prison visits, phone calls, and commissary bills.
 Women also subsidize re-entry when family members returning from prison cannot find work.
 They put their educations and careers on hold to combat the family and community consequences of mass incarceration.